Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition

-However, the decomposition of $C-R_m$ in the NGS of superconducting hardware is twice as less complex as $C-X^{1/2^{m-1}}$ leading to approximately double the advantage of the QFT-based approach when implementing MCX \cite{Arsoski2024}.
-In the case of a random special unitary gate, the depth of the MCU circuit is predominantly determined by the complexity of the $C-U_m$ decomposition.
-Since our approach uses the same sequence of gates on the target qubit wireline, the difference in the depths will be smaller than in the case of MCX.
-However, the number of elementary gates in our approach is still twice as small.
+However, the decomposition of $C-R_m$ in the NGS of superconducting hardware is twice as less complex as $C-R_x(\pi/2^{m-1})$ leading to approximately double the advantage of the QFT-based approach when implementing MCX \cite{Arsoski2024}.
+In the case of a general special unitary gate, the depth of the MCU circuit is predominantly determined by the complexity of the $C-U_m$ decomposition.
+Since our approach uses the same sequence of gates on the target qubit's wireline in the first ``triangular'' subcircuit, the difference in the LDD- and QFT-MCU depths is smaller than in the case of MCX-s.
+However, the number of elementary gates used in our approach is still approximately twice as small as in LDD.

-The main problem in using the $C-R_x$ \cite{Silva2022, Silva2023} and QFT-based MCU decomposition is related to the complexity and precision of $C-U_m$ implementation.
-Moreover, a similar issue exists for $C-X^{1/2^{m-1}}$ and $C-R_m$, but it is less pronounced in the QFT-based approach since the latter has a simple decomposition.
+We introduce an alternative single-qubit unitary gate notation \cite{Nielsen2010} based on a general rotation about an arbitrary axis given by a unit vector $\vec{a}$ to optimize the QFT-MCU depth further.
+A single qubit unitary gate can be expressed as: